javimosch/logovote/README.md

 *   Namespace metadata and vote identifiers are stored in JSON files within `./app/data/namespaces`.
 *   Uploaded logos are stored in subdirectories within `./app/data/uploads`.
-*   When using Docker Compose, this data is persisted in a Docker volume named `logovote_data` (or similar, based on the project directory name).
+*   When using Docker Compose, this data is persisted in a Docker volume named `voteimage_data` (or similar, based on the project directory name).

 ## Contributing 🙏